 Join us for one of ARC's fun and engaging education programs.

 Whether you're seeking a program that takes place at the Nature Center, in your classroom or on local lands, we offer more than 20 different programs that provide students an opportunity to connect with nature through experiential learning.
 We offer hands-on field trips and classroom programs for students in grades, Pre-K through High School.
 All programs create meaningful experiences, provide engaging activities and games, encourage inquiry-based learning and discovery and integrate NGSS and CA Common Core Standards.

 Pre-K and Elementary School Programs - grades Pre-K to 5

-Choose from a variety of programs for Pre-K and Elementary school students.
+Choose from a variety of programs designed for Pre-K and Elementary School students.
 Programs take place at the American River Nature Center in Coloma or in your classroom.

-ARC offers field trip programs (each program is 2 hours) at our Nature Center in Coloma.
-Each program incorporates a lesson and activity from the specific program's focus, along with an outdoor nature walk to observe and connect with our outdoor classroom.
+ARC offers field trips (each program lasts 2 hours) at our Nature Center in Coloma.
+Each program incorporates a lesson, activities that address the specific program's focus, and includes a nature walk to further connect with our outdoor classroom.
 Teachers also have the option of scheduling a 1-hour presentation in the classroom.

-Experience a more in-depth nature exploration at your school over a three-week period.
-An ARC educator visits the classroom once a week (each program is 90 minutes) over this three-week period to share the value of outdoor exploration, environmental awareness, fostering a sense of place and conducting stewardship projects.
+Experience a more in-depth nature and science exploration in your classroom and on your school campus.
+During a 3-week period, an ARC educator visits the classroom once a week for a 90-minute session to share the value of outdoor exploration, environmental awareness, and the importance of giving back to your community through restoration projects.